kpedro88/ForThePublic/cv/technical_experience.md

 ### Software

 In the U.S. CMS Software and Computing project, I am also curently responsible for the Software and Support area.
-Under my guidance, the CMS software framework CMSSW is developed, as well as critical R&D is conduected in the areas of vectorized tracking software, machine learning and novel analysis facilities.
+Under my guidance, the CMS software framework CMSSW is developed, as well as critical R&D is conducted in the areas of vectorized tracking software, machine learning and novel analysis facilities.

 Since 2005 and before the start of the LHC data taking in 2010, I was deeply involved in getting the CMS software ready for data taking.
 I was the lead developer of an innovative tracking algorithm that was used during the commissioning of the CMS detector.
 I conducted the first software tutorials in CMS teaching the basics of analysis software and how to perform analysis on the GRID to the CMS community, using a user-friendly GRID analysis tool, of which I was one of the lead developers as well.